-Place the hand pockets on the long rectangle of fabric, matching rounded edges.
+Next place the hand pockets on the long rectangle of fabric, matching rounded edges.
 Pin or clip together.

 Add a hanging loop

-Cut a 12cm strip of binding and fold lengthways in half, stich along the open edge to make a hanging loop. fold this in half crossing the edges, place this on top of the oven glove in the centre of one long edge.
+Cut a 12cm strip of binding and fold lengthways in half, stich along the open edge to make a hanging loop.
+Then fold this in half crossing the edges, place this on top of the oven glove in the centre of one long edge.
 Ensure that the raw edges of the loop line up with raw edge of the oven glove.
 Stitch in place.